PoemsStudy materials and links to resources about English-language poetry

 In The Canterbury Tales, a motley crew of pilgrims tell stories to entertain one another as they journey to Canterbury.
 Although Geoffrey Chaucer never finished writing it, his intention was that the teller of the best tale would be treated to a meal by the rest of the group; the telling of the tales was a kind of contest.
 In reading the poem, we can evaluate the tales he did write to decide for ourselves which one we think is best.
 I wrote these Thoughts on The Canterbury Tales to help my students explore the various criteria by which the tales might be evaluated and to measure the strengths and weaknesses of several of them.

-Robert Frost is universally considered one of the greatest American poets.
+Robert Frost is generally considered one of the greatest American poets.
 The book on the left is a highly-rated collection of some of his most beloved and memorable poems.
 I like to discuss a number of his poems with my students: “Stopping by Woods on a Snowy Evening,” “Acquainted With the Night,” “Take Something Like a Star,” and “For Once, Then, Something.”
+“Stopping by Woods” is included in my Introduction to Poetry packet.

 Robinson Jeffers, a 20th-century American poet, was an insightful prophet of the consequences of civilization for humanity.
 Two of his poems (“The Purse-Seine” and “Hurt Hawks“) are featured in my handout Nature and Civilization.
 His poem “Science” is also included in my handout Poems About Science.
-The book on the left is a relatively inexpensive collection of many of his essential poems.
+The book pictured here is a relatively inexpensive collection of many of his essential poems.

 Mei, Yaochen (梅尧臣 or 梅堯臣)